Overwatering String of Pearls — Why This Succulent Rots Faster Than Most

 - 1

-Withhold water until the mix dries out fully all the way through — in a hanging pot with limited airflow around the root ball that can realistically take 2–3 weeks, so check with a skewer to the bottom rather than guessing by the calendar.
+Stop watering and withhold until the mix is dry all the way through, not just at the surface — in a hanging pot with limited airflow around the root ball this can realistically take two to three weeks, so check with a skewer pushed to the bottom rather than guessing by the calendar or by how the top inch feels.

 - 2

-Assess bead condition: press several beads on each strand.
-Firm = still viable.
-Soft to mushy = damage has occurred.
-Soft beads that are still green may firm up if watering is corrected before root rot advances.
+Assess bead condition along several strands by pressing gently: firm beads mean the tissue is still viable, while soft-to-mushy beads indicate damage has already occurred.
+Beads that are soft but still green may still firm back up if the watering mistake is corrected before root rot has time to advance further.

 - 3